 A word of advice: put on comfy shoes!
-If only a minority of Hadrian’s Villa is open to the public today, it still represents almost 40 hectares / 100 acres (out of 120 hectares in total)!
+While only a minority of the Villa Adriana is open to the public today, it still represents almost 40 hectares (out of 120 hectares in total)!

 The portion of Hadrian’s Villa which is open to the public comprises a good few monuments, including baths, pleasure gardens and buildings of all kinds.
 There is plenty to discover.

 In order not to get lost and miss out on the site’s most emblematic buildings, Captain Ulysses warmly recommends that you opt for the audioguide (available in several languages | €5).

 - The Maritime Theater : this is undoubtedly one of the most impressive buildings on the site.
 The Maritime Theater consists of an artificial island located in the middle of a pond surrounded by a peristyle (= a colonnade).
 Historians presume that this monument was a sanctuary.